ELISSA-Teaching/elissa3_ur10e_controller/README.md

 ```
 Then I changed up the files according to the UR10e.

-Some things after that fail are the last command in the tutorial.
+The UR5 example fails at the last line for me and I still get alot of errors with my own try for the UR10e.